AdarshSantoria/Voice-Assistant-Package/README.md

 ```

 ### Usage
-- Generate Token: Upon launching the app, it will automatically fetch a token required for connecting to LiveKit.
+1. **Generate Token**: Upon launching the app, it will automatically fetch a token required for connecting to LiveKit from the server hosted at [https://voice-assistant-package.onrender.com/getToken](https://voice-assistant-package.onrender.com/getToken).
-- 2. **Start a Voice Call**: Tap the "Start Voice Call" button to initiate a call.
-The token is generated from the server hosted at [https://voice-assistant-package.onrender.com/getToken](https://voice-assistant-package.onrender.com/getToken).
+2. **Start a Voice Call**: Tap the "Start Voice Call" button to initiate a call.
-- Voice Commands: During the call, any audio captured through the microphone will be sent to the backend for processing.
+3. **Voice Commands**: During the call, any audio captured through the microphone will be sent to the backend for processing.
+4. **AI Agent Playground**: You can test AI commands at the AI agent playground: [https://resilient-virtualmachine-2r8os5.sandbox.livekit.io](https://resilient-virtualmachine-2r8os5.sandbox.livekit.io).

 ### Components